How to Send Emails Using Microsoft 365 Graph API in .NET Apps

 Understanding Microsoft Graph Request and Response

-Response: The response from the Microsoft Graph API is returned as a status code.
+Response: The response from the Graph API is returned as a status code.
 A 202 Accepted response indicates successful transmission, while error codes such as 401 Unauthorized or 403 Forbidden may suggest issues with authentication or permissions.

-In Aspose.Email, the library provides built-in features for forming, sending requests, and parsing responses when interacting with external services like Microsoft Graph.
+The .NET library provides built-in features for forming, sending requests, and parsing responses when interacting with external services like Microsoft Graph.
 These functionalities allow developers to streamline communication with Microsoft 365 services (e.g., Outlook, Calendar, Contacts) without needing to manually craft HTTP requests or parse raw JSON responses.

 Forming Requests:

 Aspose.Email simplifies the creation of requests by providing specific classes and methods that abstract the complexity of request formation.
-For instance, developers can interact with emails, calendars, and contacts through intuitive APIs without manually building the required Microsoft Graph requests.Sending Requests:
+For instance, developers can interact with emails, calendars, and contacts through intuitive APIs without manually building the required Graph requests.Sending Requests:

 The library includes built-in mechanisms to send requests directly to services like Microsoft Graph.
 Instead of dealing with authentication and HTTP methods manually, Aspose.Email handles the process behind the scenes.
 This includes adding necessary headers like authorization tokens and content types, ensuring the request is properly formatted for successful communication with Microsoft services.Parsing Responses: